Oneflow-Inc/libai/docs/source/tutorials/Build_New_Project_on_LiBai.md

 The advantages of using LiBai to start a new project(such as paper reproduction and finetune task) are as follows:

-- Avoid redundant work, developers can directly inherit many bulit-in modules from LiBai.
+- Avoid redundant work, developers can directly inherit many built-in modules from LiBai.
 - Easily reproduce the experiments already run, because LiBai will save the configuration file automatically.
 - Automatically output the useful information during training time, such as remaining training time, current iter, throughput, loss information and current learning rate, etc.
 - Set a few config params to enjoy distributed training techniques.